Outpouring of support for former First Lady Barbara Bush

 Spokesperson Jim McGrath issued a statement that former First Lady Barbara Bush is in comfort care at age 92, following a recent series of hospitalizations.

-An outpouring of support for Mrs. Bush and her family quickly followed on social media.
+An outpouring of support for Mrs. Bush and her family quickly followed.

+Governor Greg Abbott issued the following statement: "Barbara Bush has a character that is as big, inspiring and iconic as Texas.
+Cecilia and I ask all Texans to join us in praying for Barbara and the entire Bush family during this time."

+White House Press Secretary Sarah Sanders said, "The president's and first lady's prayers are with all of the Bush family during this time."

 Prayers going up for a woman of great faith, great strength, and an unwavering love of country.
 Our country is better because of former First Lady Barbara Bush ❤️🇺🇸 pic.twitter.com/pewdIu2hjr— Nikki Haley (@nikkihaley) April 15, 2018